Sir George Hewett, 1st Baronet: Military career

 Educated at Wimborne Grammar School and the Royal Military Academy, Woolwich, Hewett was commissioned into the 70th Regiment of Foot in 1762.
 In 1771, he went to New York to help control the Carib Uprising and in 1780 he took part in the Siege of Charlestown.

-In 1787, he was appointed Commanding Officer of the 43rd Regiment of Foot and in 1791, he went to Ireland where he became Adjutant-General and raised a new Regiment which was designated the 92nd Regiment of Foot.
+In 1787, he was appointed Commanding Officer of the 43rd Regiment of Foot and in 1791, he went to Ireland where he became Adjutant-General (serving there until 1799).
+He raised a new Regiment which was designated the 92nd Regiment of Foot.

 He returned to England, where he served as Inspector General of Recruiting for the British Army from 1798 to 1804.
 He was given the colonelcy of the 61st (South Gloucestershire) Regiment of Foot for life in 1800 and became Barrackmaster-General in 1804.
 In 1807, he became Commander-in-Chief, India and in 1809 he briefly took over the Government of India while the Governor-General put down a mutiny.
 His last appointment was as Commander-in-Chief, Ireland in 1813.

 He was created a Baronet, of Nether Seale in the County of Leicester, on 6 November 1813.

 He lived at Freemantle Park near Southampton.

 Family

-In 1785, he married Julia Johnson and together they went on to have five sons and six daughters, including Col. Sir George Henry Hewett, 2nd Baronet.
+In 1785, he married Julia Johnson and together they went on to have five sons and six daughters, including Col. Sir George Henry Hewett, 2nd Baronet and Lieutenant-Colonel William Hewett.